 - Single System Image: Regardless of which server Zookeeper connects to, a client will get the same view of the service.

-A fully managed No-code Data Pipeline platform like Hevo Data helps you integrate and load data from 100+ different sources (including 40+ free sources) such as Kafka to a Data Warehouse or Destination of your choice in real-time in an effortless manner.
+A fully managed No-code Data Pipeline platform like Hevo Data helps you integrate and load data from 150+ different Data sources (including 40+ free sources) such as Kafka to a Data Warehouse or Destination of your choice in real-time in an effortless manner.
 Hevo with its minimal learning curve can be set up in just a few minutes allowing the users to load data without having to compromise performance.
 Its strong integration with umpteenth sources allows users to bring in data of different kinds in a smooth fashion without having to code a single line.

 Get Started with Hevo for Free